-The No. 8/10 Florida Gators soundly defeated the Catholic Cardinals Thursday evening in an exhibition match at the Stephen C. O’Connell Center in Gainesville, FL.
-After the game, head coach Billy Donovan and some Florida players discussed the contest as well as their outlook for the upcoming season.
+The No. 7/8 Florida Gators returned home after being defeated by Ohio State and upended the North Florida Ospreys 91-55 Thursday evening at the Stephen C. O’Connell Center in Gainesville, FL.
+After the game, head coach Billy Donovan and some Florida players discussed the contest they just played.

 NOTES AND QUOTES